Governor-General of Australia: Backgrounds of governors-general

 All the governors-general until 1965 were British-born, except for Australian-born Sir Isaac Isaacs (1931–1936) and Sir William McKell (1947–1953).
+They included six barons, two viscounts, two earls, and one prince.
 There have been only Australian occupants since then, although Sir Ninian Stephen (1982–1989) had been born in Britain.
 Prince Henry, Duke of Gloucester, was a senior member of the royal family.
 Dame Quentin Bryce (2008–2014) was the first woman to be appointed to the office.
-Sir Isaac Isaacs and Sir Zelman Cowen were Jewish; Bill Hayden was an avowed atheist during his term and he made an affirmation rather than swear an oath at the beginning of his commission; the remaining Governors-General have been at least nominally Christian.
+Sir Isaac Isaacs and Sir Zelman Cowen were Jewish; Bill Hayden was an avowed atheist during his term and he made an affirmation rather than swear an oath at the beginning of his commission; the remaining governors-general have been Christian.

-Various governors-general had previously served as governors of an Australian state or colony: Lord Hopetoun (Victoria 1889–1895); Lord Tennyson (South Australia 1899–1902); Lord Gowrie (South Australia 1928–34; and New South Wales 1935–1936); Major General Michael Jeffery (Western Australia 1993–2000); Dame Quentin Bryce (Queensland 2003–2008); General David Hurley (New South Wales 2014–2019).
+Various governors-general had previously served as governors of an Australian state or colony: John Hope, 7th Earl of Hopetoun (Victoria 1889–1895); Hallam Tennyson, 2nd Baron Tennyson (South Australia 1899–1902); Alexander Hore-Ruthven, 1st Earl of Gowrie (South Australia 1928–34; and New South Wales 1935–1936); Major General Michael Jeffery (Western Australia 1993–2000); Dame Quentin Bryce (Queensland 2003–2008); General David Hurley (New South Wales 2014–2019).
 Sir Ronald Munro Ferguson had been offered the governorship of South Australia in 1895 and of Victoria in 1910, but refused both appointments.
-Lord Northcote was Governor of Bombay.
-Lord Casey was Governor of Bengal in between his periods of service to the Australian Parliament.
+Henry Northcote, 1st Baron Northcote was governor of Bombay.
+Lord Casey was governor of Bengal in between his periods of service to the Commonwealth Parliament.